modex-flexmex/oemof-flexmex/docs/model_structure.rst

 All buses are defined in :file:`bus.csv`.

-The filenames for the components are of the form carrier-type-tech.csv (e.g. :file:`electricity-load-demand.csv`, :file:`gas-backpressure-chp.csv`).
+The filenames for the components are of the form carrier-tech.csv (e.g. :file:`electricity-demand.csv`, :file:`gas-bpchp.csv`).

 * **region** Region of a component.
 Modelled regions are defined here (TODO: Add link to region definition)